-We all know that muscular women look great naked, but finding the right clothing to flatter her physique can be tricky.
+We all know that muscular women look great naked, but finding the right clothing to flatter our physiques can be tricky.
 Some styles can make us look blocky.
-This is because clothing is designed for the masses: skinny, average, or plus sized people.
+This is because clothing is designed for the masses: skinny, average, or plus-sized people.
 Below are four guidelines to make shopping for clothing simple.
-Remember, the secret is in shapes — the cut of the top, dress or pants you want to buy.
+Remember, the secret is in shapes — the cut of the top, dress, or pants you wish to buy.

 *** This page updates regularly to keep up with changing trends. ***